Dr Shahin Malik is the course leader for International Relations MA at the School of Social Sciences.

-Shahin joined the University in 2000, having previously taught at Swansea University.
+Shahin joined London Metropolitan University in 2000, having previously taught at Swansea University.
 His core research and teaching interests are in international relations theory and international security.
-Shahin is also the Course Leader for the International Relations MA.
-If you are interested in enrolling on this exciting postgraduate degree then please get in touch with him via email: firstname.lastname@example.org.
+Shahin is also the Course Leader for the International Relations MA course.
+If you are interested in enrolling on this postgraduate degree then please get in touch with him via email: firstname.lastname@example.org.

 BSocSci, MIS, PhD (Birmingham).

 - Jeff Haynes, Peter Hough, Shahin Malik, Lloyd Pettiford, World Politics (second edition), London, Sage Publishing Inc., Forthcoming 2017.